 ENERGY MANAGEMENT

-Long Term Target: In 2032 reduce 15% of non-renewable energy per revenue from base year (2021)
+Long Term Target: In 2032 reduce 15% of non-renewable energy from base year (2021)

 As a consequence of continued economic growth and development, energy demands continue to grow, resulting in the continued and increase emissions of environmental damaging greenhouse gas emissions (GHG), contributing to climate change and a series of devastating environmental and social consequences to the planet, impacting operations through increase operating expenses, as natural resources are impacted from environmental impacts.
 For this reason, effective energy management is required to appropriately manage operational energy generation and consumption, to minimize negative environmental and social impacts.
 In addition, effective energy management also safeguards BJC's operations against potential environmental violations, allowing BJC to continue being ‘Your Trusted Partner for a Sustainable Better Living’.